 You turn the ignition key and all you hear is click, click, click.
 Keep reading and I’ll share the items to check so you can find the problem and get the mower started.

-A Cub Cadet lawn mower won’t start and just clicks when the battery is weak; the cables and wiring are loose or corroded; the ground wire is bad; the solenoid is faulty, or the starter motor failed.
+A Cub Cadet lawn mower clicks but won’t start or turn over when the battery is weak; the cables and wiring are loose or corroded; the ground wire is bad; the solenoid is faulty, or the starter motor failed.

 Reminder: Always disconnect the negative cable (black) from the battery before making any repairs to the electrical system.
 Follow all safety precautions outlined in your Cub Cadet operator’s manual.